Orso-bit/Orso-bit/README.md

 <h2>🙋🏼 About me</h2>
 <p>
+  🎨 UX Designer & Developer with a background in psychology and neurocognitive sciences.
+  I’m passionate about creating human-centered digital experiences that combine design, technology, and cognitive science to improve usability, engagement, and well-being.

-  I'm a passionate developer with a strong interest in mobile technologies, game development, and digital tools for well-being.
+  💡 I enjoy working on projects at the intersection of UX/UI design, mobile technologies, game development, and digital health tools.
-  I enjoy working on meaningful projects.
 </p>
 <ul>
-  <li>🧑🏼‍💻 I'm currently working at Apple Developer Academy as a Programmer</li>
+  <li>🧑🏼‍💻 Front-end Developer and UX designer at Apple Developer Academy</li>
-  <li>💬 Ask me about <b>C#, Swift</b></li>
+  <li>UX/UI, C#, Swift, Unity, Human-Centered Design</b></li>
   <li>📋 Know my experience <a href="https://www.linkedin.com/in/giovanni-di-fenza-081873208/" target="_blank">LinkedIn</a></li>
 </ul>